qianshangchen/Phoenixdesign/1 assignment.md

 what it is about?
 NYC foodiverse is a data visualization experiment about inspection data and foursquare ratings for restaurants in nyc.

-how the interactive/online medium chosen was particularly conducive to the narrative (or wasn't)?
+how the interactive/online medium chosen was particularly conducive to the narrative?
 No, it wasn’t.
 Beacuase the web is just for showing a aquantity data of NY restaurants.